rob-coaching/js-dates-fullstack-guide/README.md

 `2023-11-18T00:00:00.000Z`

-So in case you send this date now to you backend, the backend will receive this date here as a STRING.
+So in case you send this date now to your backend, the backend will receive this date here as a STRING.

 That is important to keep in mind!